Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Introduction

 \subsection{Main results}

-For more generality, in this paper we will consider the mini-batch Stochastic Gradient Descent, a variant of \eqref{SGD Intro}.
+For more generality, in this paper we will consider the mini-batch Stochastic Gradient Descent.
 Instead of selecting randomly one sample in each step, we choose randomly a batch of samples $B_n$ of size $\b\ge 1$.
-Namely, the stochastic gradient descent with constant learning rate $\eta>0$ and batch size $|B_n|=\b\ge1$ reads as follows
+Namely, the SGD with constant learning rate $\eta>0$ and batch size $|B_n|=\b\ge1$ reads as follows

-with $B_n=\lbrace b_i\rbrace_{i=1}^{\b}\subset\lbrace 1,2,\dots,N\rbrace$ being a batch of indexes chosen with uniform distribution in each step $n$.
-In \cite{LiTaiWeinan2019} and \cite{FengLiLiu}, it is deduced that we can approximate \eqref{SGD} with the continuous stochastic process defined by
+with $B_n=\lbrace b_i\rbrace_{i=1}^{\b}\in\lbrace 1,2,\dots,N\rbrace^\b$ being a batch of indexes chosen with uniform distribution in each step $n$.
+In \cite{LiTaiWeinan2019} and \cite{FengLiLiu}, it is deduced that we can approximate \eqref{SGD Main} with the continuous stochastic process defined by